waipangsze/waipangsze.github.io/source/_posts/2024-12-17-ML-Diffusion-Models.md

 ### Simplified Loss (ToDo)

-So the final simplified training objective is as follows:
+So the final simplified training objective ([Ho et al. (2020)](https://arxiv.org/abs/2006.11239) empirically found that training the diffusion model works better with a simplified objective that ignores the weighting term)  is as follows:

 ![](https://i.imgur.com/sMyAqVN.png){width=400}